 When a power outage occurs, food safety becomes a concern.
-Do not panic - in warm weather, foods will stay frozen for at least two days in a fully stocked freezer and foods in your refrigerator will stay cold for at least four to six hours.
-Without heat and depending on the length of time the power is off, you will need to assess the situation using common food safety rules.
+Don't panic: In warm weather, foods will stay frozen for at least two days in a fully stocked freezer, and foods in your refrigerator will stay cold for at least four to six hours.
+Without heat and depending on the length of time the power is off, you will need to assess the situation using basic food safety rules.
 When in doubt, do not eat suspicious food.

-If your refrigerator or freezer has been without power for a period of time, all stored items should be carefully checked.
+- If your refrigerator or freezer has been without power, all stored items should be carefully checked.
 Perishable food left at room temperature for more than two hours should be discarded.
 Frozen foods that have thawed should be discarded if not consumed immediately or kept refrigerated.

-Other questions you may have can be directed to your local health agency or extension agent.
+Other questions can be directed to your local health agency or University of Wisconsin-Extension agent.

 As soon as the freezer is operating again, check the frozen foods to see if any have thawed.
 It is essential to check the foods at this time before they refreeze.
-If any foods have developed an off-odor, discard them.
-For foods that have thawed, use the following guidelines for specific foods.
+Discard any foods that have developed an off odor.
+For foods that have thawed, use the following guidelines.

 Refreeze if ice crystals are still present.
-Fully thawed meats or poultry that are still cold and that have no off-odors or signs of spoilage can be cooked and eaten or refrozen after cooking.
+Fully thawed meats or poultry that are still cold and have no off odors or signs of spoilage can be cooked and eaten, or refrozen after cooking.
 Such thawed meats or poultry could be canned (with a pressure cooker) if alternate frozen storage is not available and if the freezer is likely to be inoperable for several days.

 Refreeze if ice crystals are still present.
 If fish or shellfish is fully thawed and has been at refrigerator temperature (40ºF) no longer than 24 hours, it can be cooked and eaten.
 Discard thawed seafood that has been held longer than 24 hours.

 Refreeze if ice crystals are still present.
-If fully thawed, but still cold, check for off-odors.
+If fully thawed, but still cold, check for off odors.
 Fruits ferment quickly and while they will not be unsafe, the flavor will be affected.
-They may be used for jams, jellies and other cooked purposes.
+They may be used for jams, jellies and other cooking purposes.

 Vegetables undergo flavor changes rapidly and may develop s sour odor.
 Fully thawed vegetables that do not look or smell unusual can be cooked and then refrozen.